huwenboshi/s-ldxr/docs/gcorsq.md

     --out ./TRAIT_EAS_EUR_step1.txt
 ```

+This command typically takes 2 to 5 minutes to run on a stand alone computer.

 <div style="background-color:rgba(230, 230, 250, 1.0);">
 <b>Note</b>: It is important to always include the base (not
 baseline) annotation.